hamzashahbaz/fiberui/README.md

 -   Start your design system without boiling the ocean
 -   Build consistent UI with design constraints and user-defined scales
 -   Best-in-class developer ergonomics with [Styled System][] props
--   First-class support for theming &
+-   First-class support for theming
-    fully compatible with [Theme UI][]
 -   Quick, mobile-first responsive styles with array-based syntax
 -   Flexbox layout with the Box and Flex components
 -   Flexibility built in for high design & development velocity